gvwilson/sensibleadventures/princess-bear/princess-bear.md

 "What happened to the dam?"
 Prince Thokmay broke in.
 "We saw the wave..."

 "Oh, the dam, the dam," Nangyal said with a wave of his hand.
 "I'm sure it's still there.
-The river would be a *lot* more lively right now if Ranneda had managed to bring it down.
+The river would be a *lot* more lively right now if Raneda had managed to bring it down.
 It's too bad---we worked a long time for this."

-"Ranneda?" the prince said blankly. "*Sergeant* Ranneda?"
+"Raneda?" the prince said blankly. "*Sergeant* Raneda?"

-"Oh, yes, *Sergeant* Ranneda," Nangyal agreed.
+"Oh, yes, *Sergeant* Raneda," Nangyal agreed.
 He sighed.
 "I don't suppose she could have survived.
 She got that from our mother, you know.
 She never learned how to give up either."